Kyoto City Transit Bureau #869

 Background

-The reconstruction of Japan during the occupation of allied forces after World War II included the re-manufacture of 1920s vintage streetcars.
+The reconstruction of Japan during its occupation by allied forces after World War II included the re-manufacture of 1920s vintage streetcars.
 Due to their age, this was a temporary measure.
 As soon as possible, hundreds of new streetcars were constructed to a more or less standardized design.
+Factories that had once produced aircraft parts were now used to build trams.

 Service History in Japan